 At first, I thought the Firewalla Gold would make a cool, unique router, perfect for those needing a non-Wi-Fi one for the Internet drop in the basement and then run network cables from it to Wi-Fi broadcasters around a large home.
 And it sure can work as such.

-Looking deeper, though, it’s best used as a souped-up version of the Firewalla Blue Plus.
-Specifically, you should consider it an add-on firewall/online-protection device of an existing network than a router that hosts a network of its own, where it makes things a bit too complicated for home users.
+As it turned out, the Gold works best as a souped-up version of the Firewalla Blue Plus.
+Specifically, you should consider it an add-on firewall/online protection device of an existing network than a router that hosts a network of its own, which makes things a bit too complicated for home users.

-And you need to have fast Internet — 500Mbps download or faster — to justify the Firewalla Gold’s one-time hefty cost of $418.
+And you need to have fast Internet — 500Mbps download or faster — to justify the Firewalla Gold’s one-time hefty cost of around $450.
 Those with slower Internet should go with the Blue Plus instead.
 That is if you want this type of device at all.

 Dong’s note: The Firewalla Gold is very similar to the Firewalla Blue Plus version — almost the same in functionality and features — and, among other things, the two share the same mobile app.
-This review focuses on the few differences between the two.
-It is recommended that you read my take on the Blue Plus first.
+This review focuses on the few differences between the two — I assumed that you’d read my take on the Blue Plus first.

 Firewalla Gold: It’s the Firewalla Blue Plus Plus Plus